Sculpture, painting, printing, film etc - it's all here.

 Making Space : Anthony Gormley

-Space Station, a colossal six-metre high steel mass weighing 22 tonnes, which from various vantage points in the gallery reveals itself as the human form curled into the foetal position.
+Short clip of the making of the sculputre Space Station for his Hayward Gallery London exhibition in 2007.
+Space Station, a colossal six-metre high steel mass weighing 22 tonnes, which from various vantage points in the gallery reveals itself as the human form curled into the foetal position. |

 Cutting Egde :